 The red-winged blackbird is a stocky Missouri bird with broad shoulders and typical conical bill often seen in blackbirds.

-- The males are black overall except bright red patches on the shoulders that have a thin yellow border.
+- The males are black overall except for bright red patches on the shoulders with a thin yellow border.

 - The females are completely different in coloring – they are brown with prominent streaks.